google/floog/README.md

-# Flickr2Goog
+# Photo Dump Uploader

-This is a tool to take exported Flickr data, as produced by the "Your Flickr Data" option on https://www.flickr.com/account .
-It will upload photos to Google Photos and preserve the album membership of the photos.
+This is a tool to upload exported Flickr data (as produced by the "Your Flickr Data" option on https://www.flickr.com/account) to Google Photos, preserving the album membership.

 ## Design